 If you are active on social media, and using it to promote your art, you know how much work it takes to gain an audience.
 It would be terrible if your account was hacked and all that hard work was lost.
 At the very least, your fans would be subject to some spam and even unfollow you.
 So, we have some helpful tips for securing your social media profiles.

 One of the first, and most important tips, is to create and use strong passwords.
-The goal is to not only make it hard for anyone to guess your password, but hard for hackers using brute force attacks as well, which often use programs that will randomly enter passwords over and over, until they gain access.
+The goal is to not only make it hard for anyone to guess your password, but hard for hackers using brute force attacks as well, which often use programs that will randomly enter passwords over and over until they gain access.
 Create a difficult password and the likelihood of being hacked goes down.

-We tend to create memorable passwords so that we can log into our services easily, and pull them from memory with little effort.
-However, there is still a way to do this with stronger passwords.
+We tend to create memorable passwords so we can log into our services easily, and pull them from memory with little effort.
+However, there’s still a way to do this with stronger passwords.
 One idea is to use numbers in place of vowels.
 So A=@, E=3, I=!, O=0, etc. It’s also a good idea when creating passwords to use a mix of letters, capitals, numbers, and special characters (#$&*).
-Ideally, start using passphrases instead of passwords.
+Ideally, start using pass-phrases instead of passwords.
 These are easy to remember and are relatable to you.
 For example, “I think paint looks like cake frosting”.
 Use the tips above, add some space for more complexity, and the new passphrase is: “I Th!nk Pa!nt Looks L!ke CakeFrosting!”.

 If you simply want to create strong passwords randomly and easily, you can use a random password generator.
 One of our favorites is by Lastpass.
 This generator has some settings to help configure your password, and you can also sign up for a free account with Lastpass, which is a good password manager that is also available on mobile phones.